 Now you can wear fins for pool swimming and flip turn or wall turn normally!

-See related faq about how these fins let you dive in normally and safely.
+See related FAQ about how leg fins let you dive in normally and safely.

-See all faqs about your feet being free with these new fins.
+See all FAQ about your feet being free with leg fins.